 The Cengage Big Ideas mathematics series is used for math instruction.
 This series incorporates skills practice with the use of hands-on manipulatives and activities to construct meaning to math concepts.
 Basic math concepts, their application, and problem solving are emphasized at each grade level.
 Multiplication is introduced at the end of second grade to ready students for further instruction in third grade.

-In 1st and 2nd grade, social studies and science concepts are taught in an integrated manner through the Reading curriculum.
+In 1st and 2nd grade, social studies and science concepts are taught in an integrated manner through the Reading curriculum along with the print and digital form of Scholastic Weekly.
 Topics such as animals, the earth, friends and family, space, and cultures are explored through exciting stories, discussions, and activities.
 Students also attend the STEAM Lab weekly to conduct experiments and study science concepts appropriate for their grade level.
 Students further their knowledge of social studies and science concepts by participating in field trips.
-Students participate in classroom and school wide projects such as recycling, fundraising for the Leukemia Society, and adopting children through the Salvation Army Angel Tree project.
+Students participate in classroom and school wide projects such as recycling, fundraising for the Feed my Starving Children Campaign, and adopting children through the Salvation Army Angel Tree project.